guanshi1688/longview-archive/docs/essays/notes/english/China-Burden-Production/index.md

 But domestic demand is not created by instruction.

-It requires income security, household confidence, stable employment, affordable housing, healthcare expectations, education costs, elder care, social protection, and belief in the future.
+It requires income security, household confidence, stable employment, affordable housing, healthcare expectations, education affordability, elder care, social protection, and belief in the future.

 A society may produce enormous quantities of goods while households remain cautious.